erol1098/movie-app-react/README.md

 ## Features

-- In this project, it is aimed to create blog posts using Firestore database and display them on the dashboard.
-Adding, deleting and updating blog posts can be done.
-Blog posts can be "liked" by users.
-In addition, Firebase was used for login and authorization processes.
+-  This project, it is aimed to display films' information by using the TMDb API.
+There is a search feature according to the entered word and sorting films according to various features.
+There is also a detail page for all movies.
+Firebase was used for login and authorization processes.

 ## How To Use